Docklands Light Railway: Parliamentary process and construction

 Following the publishing of the report, the Departments of the Environment and Transport agreed to provide £77 million towards construction of the extension, with a deadline of 1987.
 The funding agreement also included conditions to maximise the use of modern technology, and that no ongoing subsidy would be available from government.

 Initially, the system was planned to be manually operated and having some stretches of street running.
 During the Parliamentary process, the northern terminus of the line was changed to Stratford, as part of efforts to segregate the line from road and other railway traffic, as the LDDC were pushing for the line to use a "high tech automated system".
 In 1984, the contract for the initial system was awarded to a GEC / John Mowlem joint venture, which proposed fully automated operation using light rail vehicles.

 The two Acts of Parliament that authorised the line to be built were passed in 1984 and 1985.
 Construction of the system began shortly after in 1985, with the joint venture careful to minimise costs in light of the £77 million budget.
 Two thirds of the route was built on underused or disused railway infrastructure, and station architecture used a kit-of-parts approach to save money.

 Initial system (1987–1990)

-A first-generation DLR train crosses West India Dock in September 1987.
+A first-generation DLR train crosses West India Dock in 1987.